Friday, December 31, 2010

 Dear Household Gods, What Did I Do to Piss You Off?

 Many years ago a friend told me that I was like an egg: fragile, but able to withstand tremendous pressure.
 Well, this weekend I cracked.
-If I ever possessed an ounce of grace it eluded me entirely over the weekend.
+If I ever possessed an ounce of grace it eluded me entirely.
 I tried, but I just couldn't hold up; the older I get the harder it is.

 On Friday evening I'd noticed that the kitchen sink had backed up a little when I ran the dishwasher.
 It drained, albeit slowly.